Menu

 What Happens If You Don’t Follow the Flight Rules?

-According to the Civil Aviation Authority of Vietnam, failure to comply with laws related to drones can result in administrative sanctions, including fines and additional penalties.
-Fines can range from VND 1,000,000 (approx. $40 USD) to VND 100,000,000 (approx. $4,000 USD), depending on the severity of the violation and whether the violator is an individual or an organization.
+According to the Civil Aviation Authority of Vietnam, failure to comply with drone regulations can lead to administrative sanctions, including fines and additional penalties.
+Fines can range from VND 1,000,000, about USD 40, to VND 100,000,000, about USD 4,000, depending on the severity of the violation and whether the violator is an individual or an organization.

 Gun to shoot down drones of the Vietnam People's Army